Mikhail Gorbachev

 Born in Privolnoye, North Caucasus Krai, into a peasant family of Russian and Ukrainian heritage, Gorbachev grew up under the rule of Joseph Stalin.
 In his youth, Gorbachev operated combine harvesters on a collective farm, before joining the Communist Party, which then governed the Soviet Union as a one-party state.
 Studying at Moscow State University, he married fellow student Raisa Titarenko in 1953 and received his law degree in 1955.
 Moving to Stavropol, he worked for the Komsomol youth organization and, after Stalin's death, became a keen proponent of the de-Stalinization reforms of Soviet leader Nikita Khrushchev.

-Gorbachev was appointed the First Party Secretary of the Stavropol Regional Committee in 1970, overseeing the construction of the Great Stavropol Canal.
+Gorbachev was appointed the first party secretary of the Stavropol Regional Committee in 1970, overseeing the construction of the Great Stavropol Canal.
 In 1978, Gorbachev returned to Moscow to become a secretary of the party's Central Committee.
 He joined the governing Politburo (25th term) as a non-voting member the following year and as a voting member in 1980.

-Three years after the death of Soviet leader Leonid Brezhnev—following the brief tenures of Yuri Andropov and Konstantin Chernenko—in 1985, the Politburo elected Gorbachev as general secretary.
+Three years after the death of Soviet leader Leonid Brezhnev, and following the brief tenures of Yuri Andropov and Konstantin Chernenko in 1985, the Politburo elected Gorbachev as general secretary.
 Although committed to preserving the Soviet state and its Marxist–Leninist principles, Gorbachev believed significant reform was necessary for its survival.
 He withdrew troops from the Soviet–Afghan War, and embarked on summits with United States president Ronald Reagan to limit nuclear weapons and end the Cold War.
 Domestically, Gorbachev's policy of glasnost ("openness") and demokratizatsiya ("democratization") allowed for enhanced freedom of speech and the press, while his perestroika ("restructuring") sought to decentralize economic decision-making to improve its efficiency.
 Ultimately, his democratization measures and formation of the elected Congress of People's Deputies undermined the one-party state.
 When various Warsaw Pact countries abandoned Marxist–Leninist governance in 1989, he declined to intervene militarily.
 Growing nationalist sentiment within constituent republics threatened to break up the Soviet Union, leading hardliners within the party to launch an unsuccessful coup against him in August 1991.
-In the coup's wake, the Soviet Union dissolved against Gorbachev's wishes.
+In the wake of the coup, the Soviet Union dissolved against Gorbachev's wishes.

 After resigning from the presidency, he launched the Gorbachev Foundation, became a vocal critic of Russian presidents Boris Yeltsin and Vladimir Putin, and campaigned for Russia's social-democratic movement.
 Considered one of the most significant figures of the second half of the 20th century, Gorbachev remains controversial.
 The recipient of a wide range of awards, including the Nobel Peace Prize, he was praised for his role in ending the Cold War, introducing new political and economic freedoms in the Soviet Union, and tolerating both the fall of Marxist–Leninist administrations in eastern and central Europe and the German reunification.
 Critics see him as weakening Russia's global influence and precipitating an economic collapse in the country.